 Degree Works (DW), the College's educational planning and degree audit software, was implemented for Counselor use in building Student Education Plans in Spring 2018.
 This degree-auditing tool, which allows Counselors to input student transcripts from other institutions, began with a pilot phase in Fall 2020 and addressed earlier degree audit inconsistencies that required extensive time to input degree and catalog information.
 Student access to the DW platform is still in-process with major/program templates, student tutorials, and degree audit information still needing to be created and tested.
-The Counseling Division hopes that students will have access to their education plans sometime in late Fall 2021.
+The Counseling Division anticipates that students will have user access to their education plans in late Fall 2021.

 To address the wide variety of external stressors that students face, the Counseling Division partnered with Inside Track, beginning in January 2020, to provide "on-demand coaching" (check-ins and referrals) for topics such as transitioning to online schooling, child care issues, money concerns, and so on.
 This free service was made possible by a grant that Inside Track received.
 The benefit to students is the ability for the on-demand coaches to text, Zoom, or email students to discuss whatever their needs are and to follow-up with them.
 The service will last until December 2021, when the program's grant phases out.
-As a replacement, Ocelot, an online chatbot, will be implemented in Fall 2021 across all student services areas to assist students in identifying basic information to answer quick questions or know more precisely which program to reach out to for their question.
+As a replacement, Ocelot, an online chatbot, will be implemented in Fall 2021 across all student services areas to identify basic information, answer quick questions, or determine more precisely which program to refer students to.
 This will help with efficiency and effectiveness of services and consistency of information provided to students.